n-rook/thscoreboard/README.md

 included in the prod release.)
 I have no special attachment to django-rosetta;
 I would not be surprised if we found a better editor later.

-To add new strings-to-be-translated to the .po files, run `python manage.py makemessages --all`.
+To add new strings-to-be-translated to the .po files, run `python manage.py makemessages --all --no-wrap`.
 This updates the .po files to include the new strings.

 The .po files must be compiled into .mo files with "python manage.py compilemessages" in order to be used.
-It's probably a good idea to rerun this command whenever you need to edit the translations.

-(At some point, we should probably install a Git hook to do this, too.)

-The easiest way to tell if translations are working properly is to look at the score table; the games will be abbreviated in the style of "EoSD" if the names are translated into English, but will be in the style of "th06" otherwise.

-There isn't a hook yet to actually switch the language to Japanese.
+This is done automatically on the server, so you do not need to include .mo files in your pull requests.

 ### Adding support for new games